McKay Coppins: Personal life

+Coppins was raised in Holliston, Massachusetts.
+He graduated from Brigham Young University where he was editor of BYU's student newspaper, The Daily Universe.
+Coppins and his wife were married in 2009 and have four children as of 2018.

 Coppins is a member of the Church of Jesus Christ of Latter-day Saints (LDS Church), in which he served a full-time mission, and he has often written about his faith.
-He and his wife were married in 2009 and have three children.
+Coppins felt his background in the church helped him while writing about Mitt Romney, a fellow Latter-day Saint, as it helped Coppins "in understanding the elusive candidate as an actual person".